 Replacing windows in a listed property can often be a balancing act. with the need to please conservation officers whilst still achieving the thermal performance expected from a modern home.
 When renovating her grade II listed farmhouse, Amy (@renovating_chicheley) chose our Heritage range flush casement windows with slimline double glazing to achieve both of those goals.
-Our antique black monkey tail handles and stays were included as they were very close in style to the handles on the original windows, and our 16mm lambs tongue glazing bars were added to complement the overall style and give that cosy cottage feel.
+Our antique black monkey tail handles and stays were included as they were very close in style to the handles on the original windows.
+Our 16mm lambs tongue glazing bars were also added to complement the overall style and give that cosy cottage feel.

 A stable door was chosen for the rear kitchen door not only to match the farmhouse aesthetic but also for very practical purposes:

 “As the building is so old, there are not that many windows in the Kitchen.
 The stable door allows for extra light, provides more ventilation whilst cooking, and flows nicely to the entertaining space on the patio.
 We also have two Labradors, so it’s handy for keeping them indoors whilst being able to open the top half up to the garden.”